mlalithadeveloper/alpha/README.md

    <details>
       <summary>3.Pykara Waterfalls</summary>
-      Pykara Waterfalls is a scenic natural attraction located about 20-23 kilometers from Ooty in the Nilgiris district of Tamil Nad<details>
+      Pykara Waterfalls is a scenic natural attraction located about 20-23 kilometers from Ooty in the Nilgiris district of Tamil Nadu.
       <details>
          <summary>Origin</summary>
-         The falls are formed by the Pykara River, which originates from the Mukurthi Peak and is considered scared by the local TOda Community.
+         The falls are formed by the Pykara River, which originates from the Mukurthi Peak and is considered scared by the local Community.
       <details>
          <summary>Structure</summary>
-         The river cascades down in a series of falls, with the final section dropping into two majestic falls of approximately 55 meters (180ft) and 61 meters (200 ft).
+         The river cascades down in a series of falls, with the final section dropping into two majestic falls of approximately 55 meters (180ft) and 61 meters (200 ft)
       </details>
    </details>
 </details>